 Scripture Reference: Acts 3:1-4:22

 Being disabled in the first century meant total dependence on family and friends.
-The man in this story was carried by someone and put at the temple gate each day to beg from those entering the temple courts.
+Someone carried the man in this story and put at the temple gate each day to beg those entering the temple courts.
 He had been crippled since birth (Acts 3:2) and was over 40 years old (Acts 4:22).
 Years of begging must have made this man feel dejected and disengaged.
-When he asked for money he must not have even been looking up because Peter had to get his attention and tell him to look at him while he talked (Acts 3:1-5).
+When he asked for money, he must not have even been looking up because Peter had to get his attention and tell him to look at him while he talked (Acts 3:1-5).

-It was always in God’s plan for His people to accept Jesus.
+It was always in God’s plan for His people to accept Jesus as their true king.
 This was not the message that the religious leaders wanted the people to hear.
 They must have been frustrated because they thought they had taken care of this “Jesus problem” earlier when they played a leading part in his crucifixion.
-To top it off some leaders, the Sadducees, didn’t even believe in resurrection and that was a major part of what Peter was preaching.
+To top it off, some leaders, the Sadducees, didn’t even believe in resurrection, and that was a major part of what Peter was preaching.
 They had Peter and John put in jail overnight.

 Way to Introduce the Story:

 Ask the children if anyone has ever carried them anywhere.
 Talk about your own experiences or suggest times when a person might be carried.
 A baby has to be carried because they can’t walk.
 A parent might carry a child to bed when they are sleepy.
 A fireman might carry a person out of a burning building when they save them.
-Ask the childrent to think about what it would be like if you could never walk anywhere and someone would always have to carry you.
-In today’s story we are going to talk about a man who couldn’t walk.
-He didn’t have a wheelchair and someone always had to carry him.
+Ask the children to think about what it would be like if they could never walk anywhere and someone would always have to carry them.
+In today’s story, we are going to talk about a man who couldn’t walk.
+He didn’t have a wheelchair, and someone always had to carry him.

 Today’s story is from the Bible Book of Acts.
-It takes place at the temple in the city of Jerusalem at the temple where many people came to pray and worship God.
-Most of the Jewish people in this time believed in God but not in Jesus.
+It takes place in Jerusalem at the temple where many people came to pray and worship God.
+Most of the Jewish people at this time believed in God but not in Jesus.
 Some thought Jesus was a fake.
 Some had not even heard of him.
-They thought it was okay to believe in God but not believe in Jesus.
+They thought it was okay to believe in God but not Jesus.

-Since so many people had gathered around Peter started telling them about Jesus.
-He said that God had sent Jesus to help everyone in the whole world.
-The people felt happy to hear about Jesus but they felt sad too.
-They felt guilty that they had called Jesus a fake.
-They felt really guilty because, before this, they had thought that it was good that Jesus died on the cross.
-They were so sorry.
 Peter told them that there was good news.
-They could repent.
+Since God made Jesus their king through his death and resurrection, they could repent.
 Repenting means telling God that you are very sorry for the bad things you have done.
-It saying that you don’t want to do the bad things anymore and that you want to follow Jesus now.
-Peter had already been telling everyone that they could tell God they were sorry and then be baptised.
+It is saying that you don’t want to do bad things anymore and that you want to follow Jesus now.
+Peter had already been telling everyone they could tell God they were sorry and then be baptised.
 All of their sins would then just be washed away.